Assessment

 Summative assessment usually takes place three times per year and could be a written test, an assessed piece of writing or a practical activity

-How are pupils assigned attainment bands?
+How are students assigned attainment bands in Key Stage 3?

 Reporting to parents